lovewilling0923/pymarl-rlc/README.md

 **Note:** Replays cannot be watched using the Linux version of StarCraft II.
 Please use either the Mac or Windows version of the StarCraft II client.

-## Citing PyMARL
+## Citing PyMARL-RLC

-If you use PyMARL in your research, please cite the [SMAC paper](https://arxiv.org/abs/1902.04043).
+If you use PyMARL-RLC in your research, please cite the [SMAC paper](https://arxiv.org/abs/1902.04043) and [MIXRTs paper](https://arxiv.org/abs/2209.07225).

-*M. Samvelyan, T. Rashid, C. Schroeder de Witt, G. Farquhar, N. Nardelli, T.G.J.
-Rudner, C.-M. Hung, P.H.S.
-Torr, J. Foerster, S. Whiteson.
-The StarCraft Multi-Agent Challenge, CoRR abs/1902.04043, 2019.*

 In BibTeX format: